writethedocs/www/docs/conf/atlantic/2023/sponsors/prospectus.rst

 and feel productive.
 Make sure you also have good installation instructions and other helpful beginners content as well.

 **Logistics**: We will send a signup sheet to the general attendee list a week before the conference, where you can sign up.
-You can introduce your project to attendees on Sunday morning during the Writing Day Introduction.
+You can introduce your project to attendees on Sunday during the Writing Day Introduction.

 How do I get the most out of my sponsorship?
 --------------------------------------------